rangelprog/GotMilked/docs/EngineUsageGuide.md

 Ideas for future expansion:

 - Promote generic components (physics, animation, AI) by moving them from app to engine once they are widely useful.
+Consider implementing them as `SceneSystem` derivatives for cleaner lifecycle management.
 - Expand serialization to cover new component types; ensure each component exposes a unique `GetName()`.
 - Implement a resource registry with GUIDs to avoid path-dependent references.
 - Add cross-platform build targets (Linux/macOS) by providing the appropriate CMake toolchains.
 - Expose runtime configuration via environment variables; e.g., set `GM_LOG_DEBUG=0` to silence debug logging in debug builds or `=1` to re-enable it without recompiling.

+### 6.1 Parallel Updates

+- Call `scene->SetParallelGameObjectUpdates(true);` to fan out `GameObject::Update` across worker tasks.
+- Only opt in once your component code is thread-safe; spawning/destroying objects during update still defers to the main thread at the end of the frame.
+- Combine with custom async `SceneSystem` implementations to keep heavy work off the main thread.

 For more detailed scene usage, consult `docs/SceneManagementManual.md`.
 The sandbox code (`apps/GotMilkedSandbox/`) showcases how the pieces fit together in practice.